 The 8 November elections have delivered what I feared, Donald Trump as president.
 He is without a doubt the biggest ass clown we’ve elected to public office, and we’ve certainly elected quite a few since 2000 (Ted Cruz being the worst before Trump).
-The fact we elected him to the most powerful political office of America, if not of the world, is a slap across our collective face of how far we’ve sunk as a nation.
+The fact we elected him to the most powerful political office of America, if not of the world, is a slap across our collective Democratic face and shows just how far we’ve sunk as a nation.

-I could go on about how this group or that individual contributed to the loss we Democrats suffered, but to be brutally honest we have only ourselves to blame.
+I could go on about how this group or that individual contributed to the loss we Democrats suffered, but to be brutally honest we all fucked this up royally.
 We’ve been ineffectual and out-of-touch with the real issues starting with Ronald Reagan’s presidency and moving forward.
 Many forget that when Obama was elected in 2008 that the Democrats also had majorities in both houses of congress.
-That majority has started with the 2006 mid-terms when Democrats gained Senate and House majorities during the second Bush term.
+That majority started with the 2006 mid-terms when Democrats gained Senate and House majorities during the second Bush term.
 The 2008 elections increased the majorities the Democrats held.
 Yet, in 2010, the House switched sides back to Republican control, and it’s been there ever since.
-And the losses to the Democrats were the highest not seen since the end of the WWII.
+The losses to the Democrats in 2010 were the highest not seen since the end of WWII.
 Furthermore Republicans picked up more governorships and state house seats than at any time since the late 1920s.
 2010 was a huge wakeup call to Democrats, and yet the Democratic party behaved in, at best, a lethargic manner.

 The problem with both Democrat’s and Republican’s political legitimacy has been the loss of economic and political power in the middle class.
 The Democrats in particular deserved this stinging rebuke because they abandoned the middle class that helped propel them to power, as well as many key demographics, especially African-Americans.
 Whether it was Occupy or Black Lives Matter, Democrats in general and Obama in particular looked the other way.
 We expected that from the Republicans, but the Democratic apparatchiks were too busy raising funds on Wall Street and Hollywood to care about who originally took them to the dance, to know what was happening or to care.
 As far as they knew everyone was living large, just like them.

 As for African-Americans, the fact we even have a Black Lives Matters movement shows how ineffectual the Democrats have been for their causes, which is to live in peace now without getting killed while [fill_in_the_blank] Black.
-The current state of affairs has its roots in the 1994 “Violent Crime Control and Law Enforcement Act” written by then-Senator from Delaware Joe Biden and passed by Bill Clinton.
+The current state of affairs has its roots in the 1994 “Violent Crime Control and Law Enforcement Act” written by then-Senator from Delaware Joe Biden and passed by Bill Clinton, fine Democrats both.
 The upshot of this law is that a disproportionate number of African-Americans are in federal prisons (not to mention that with only 5% of the world population we have 25% of the world’s prison population).
-In hindsight it now appears that a large subset of African-Americans did not vote for either candidate.
+In hindsight it now appears that a large subset of African-Americans did not vote for either candidate in 2016.
 Can you blame them?
-(And before you say anything, Hillary did not label African-American youth as “super predators” in 19960.)
+(And before you say anything, Hillary did not label African-American youth as “super predators” in 1996.)

 We all have to assume responsibility.
 And when I say “we” I mean all the Boomers who produced and put Trump into office.
 In my case I didn’t work hard enough at a grass-roots level here in Florida to support the Democratic party.
 Simply voting every two or four years isn’t enough.
 It never has been.
 Participatory Democracy such as ours demands full participation, or you wind up with the government you deserve.
 And by participatory I mean getting involved with people and helping people who really need it rather than closing your eyes, dropping your head, and hurrying past those who aren’t as fortunate as you are.
 If you want to know who’s responsible look in a mirror.
 Rather than recoiling and withdrawing, now is the time to honestly assess and get back into the fight.
 Too much is at stake to let the GOP loose on our country.